“Technology will save us!”

 Sergey Young: Exactly.

 Sergey Young: Yeah.
 So what do I think on that?
-I think if the world going to be created or you know full of – or can consist of 100% of people like Peter Diamandis and me, we will be in very dangerous category.
+I think if the world gonna to be created or you know full of – or can consist of 100% of people like Peter Diamandis and me, we will be in very dangerous category.
 Right?
 So we actually need you Chris.
 We need the public, right?
 To provide the balancing act to look at the everyday mention.
 And in particular the dimensions of technology, okay?
-So my paradigm that you know, no one on this planet will be able to see you know, all the up sides and down sides of technology.
+So, my paradigm tha,t you know, no one on this planet will be able to see, you know, all the upsides and downsides of technology.
 And it’s huge work of collaboration, of us listening to each other.
 And looking at you know, what can go wrong?
 How we balance that, right?
-How we regulate that or how we don’t get access to that.
+How we regulate that; or how we don’t get access to that.

-And that’s – I’m preparing my tel-ex talk now, it’s called Morality of Immortality.
+And that’s – I’m preparing my TED-ex talk now, it’s called Morality of Immortality.
 And funny enough, you know I’m not huge fan of immortality by the way, right?
 I do think if you take that from the human life cycle.
 I mean we will lose our civilization, right?
-But funny enough, we in a few decades of time will reach the point when we ready for you know, indefinite expansion of our life span, by number of reason.
+But funny enough, we in a few decades of time will reach the point when we ready for, you know, indefinite expansion of our life span, by number of reasons.

-One, medical technology will give us an opportunity to do that through replaceable body parts, human brain integrations.
+One, medical technology will give us an opportunity to do that through replaceable body parts, human brain - A.I. integrations.
 So that’s going to be technically possible.

 And final thoughts on that, if – and this is on the positive side.
-If we’re going to live longer, does it give us the hope that we’re going to be more responsible for what we’re doing, right?
+If we’re going to live longer, does it give us the hope that we’re gonna be more responsible for what we’re doing, right?
 So throwing plastic in the ocean and living longer will you know give us an opportunity or risk to face consequences of our actions.
-So hopefully this will drive more responsible behavior for us.
-But I agree with you Chris there’s so many ethical, social and regulatory questions that we need to face on this road.
+So hopefully, this will drive more responsible behavior for us.
+But I agree with you, Chris, there’s so many ethical, social and regulatory questions that we need to face on this road.
 So I’m actually happy we can have this dialog and we can have this argument.
 It’s not a black and white issue.

 Sergey Young: Yeah.